pingcap/community/GOVERNANCE.md

 ## Adding new projects

-New projects can be added to the TiKV organization (normally by Tech Leads of a SIG) via GitHub issue discussion in one of the existing SIG, as long as as they adheres to the [CNCF charter](https://www.cncf.io/about/charter/) and the guidelines in this governance.
+New projects can be added to the PingCAP organization (normally by Tech Leads of a SIG) via GitHub issue discussion in one of the existing SIG, as long as as they adheres to the guidelines as defined in this governance.
 Once sufficient discussions have taken place, the Maintainers will decide whether the new project should be added.
 The requester needs to create an corresponding RFC for the change to happen, as described in [Decision Making and Voting](#decision-making-and-voting).

 ## Changes in Governance